jtzemp/rextract/README.markdown

 The idea is that you

     gem install rextract
-    rextract new-scraping-project #(this part isn't working yet!)
+    rextract project new-scraping-project -j job1,job2

-and it'll create a new scraping project for you and create a template of scripts, spiders and parsers so you can quickly create scraping projects
+and it'll create a new scraping project for you and create a template of scripts, spiders and parsers so you can quickly create scraping projects.
+The -j option creates a job folder with a spider and a parser for each named, comma-separated job.

 ## Concepts